AntirWiki/Antir/content/Campaigns/Shattered Past/People/Wisdom Sawyer.md

 He was a middle-aged half-elf with sandy blonde hair and tired eyes.

-He met [[Tooth and Claw]] when they visited Collach, and asked for their help dealing with the bandits that were plaguing the area and the corruption of the guardian spirit the town was named after.
+He met [[Tooth and Claw]] when they visited Collach, and asked for their help dealing with the bandits that were plaguing the area and the corruption of the town's guardian spirit.

-He was one of the founding members of [[Catsi Coven]], invited by [[Ninyva O'Niamh]] after attending the coronation anniversary ball in [[Alturon]].
+He was one of the founding members of the [[Catsi Coven]], invited by [[Ninyva O'Niamh]] after attending the coronation anniversary ball in [[Alturon]].